vitaly-z/issuedepyt/README.md

 Set to the name of the field in the project representing the issue assignee.
 The YouTrack default name for this field is `Assignee`.

+##### Due Date field name

+Set to the name of the field in the project representing the issue Due Date.
+The YouTrack default name for this field is `Due Date`.

+The Due Date field is used to visualize issues in a timeline.

 ##### Upstream relations

 Comma-separated list of upstream relations.
 Each relation is given as the pair `direction:type`